scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 in advance which work to assign to workers.
 This means that the work must already be divided in sensible way.
-Collecting the information required for Dask-style parallelism in advance would have required a substantial restructuring on the order of what was performed for legval, if not more ambitious.
+Collecting the information required for Dask-style parallelism in advance would have required a substantial restructuring on the order of what was performed for :code:`legval`, if not more ambitious.
 At this point we decided that if the DESI code had been written from the start with Dask-type parallelism in mind using Dask would have been a good choice, but converting existing MPI code into Dask was unfortunately not a